There are a lot of people drinking ayahuasca, A LOT OF PEOPLE.

 You can also share this post via social media or simply tell a friend about it.

 It is by community support that this podcast and website continues to exist (and exist ad-free!).
-Thank you for helping this project continue. ♥
+Thank you for helping this project grow. ♥

 *** Special Thanks To Patrons: Thomas & Melanie H. Greg A., Dean H., Andy D., Angela & James J., Robbie G., Ian C., & Reese.
 H. for their extra generous support!